We want to recognize our philanthropic musical partner, Band Central.

-Bios of BAND CENTRAL Performers for Festival of Trees on November 22, 2019
+Below are bios of BAND CENTRAL performers for 2019 Festival of Trees who performed

 Butch Taylor, Stephanie Harrison, Crispin Cioe, Thierry Arpino, Jeff Batter and Rob Fried